wwwlicious/servicestack-eventstore/ReadMe.md

                                     .WithStorage(new ReadModelStorage(StorageType.Redis, "localhost:6379")));
 	                });
 ```
-**Please note** that this code assumes that you have an instance of Redis installed on your local host and which is using port 6379.
+**Please note** that this code assumes that you have an instance of Redis installed on your local host and which is using port <a href="http://localhost:6379/">**6379**</a>.
+Windows users can download the latest version of Redis from <a href="https://github.com/MSOpenTech/redis/releases">MSOpenTech</a> or install it from <a href="https://chocolatey.org/packages/redis-64/">Chocolatey<a/>.

 #### Populating a Read Model ####